Neuroscience—An Interdepartmental Major

 Students are expected to achieve competence in two of these three areas.

-Majors must elect three 200-level courses from two of the three areas of concentration:
+Three 200-Level Courses* from at least two of the three areas of concentration:

-Note that these 200-level courses have specific prerequisites that must be satisfied.
+*Note that many of these courses have specific prerequisites.

-Majors must also elect three 300-level courses from two of the three areas of concentration, at least one of which must be a laboratory course:
+Three 300-Level Courses from at least two of the three areas of concentration, at least one of which must be a laboratory course:

-A minimum of eight courses towards the major requirements must be taken at Wellesley.
-Normally no more than three units in neuroscience taken at other institutions may be counted towards the major.
+A minimum of eight courses toward the major requirements (including one 300-level laboratory course) must be taken at Wellesley.
+Normally no more than three units in neuroscience taken at other institutions may be counted toward the major.
+The courses must be specifically approved by the Chair.

 Senior thesis (NEUR 360/370) projects may be supervised by members of the various departments associated with the major.
-Students considering the senior thesis option are advised to consult with the Director of the Program during the fall of their junior year.
+Students considering the senior thesis option are advised to consult with the Chair of the Department during the fall of their junior year.

 Students wishing to attend graduate school in neuroscience are strongly encouraged to take CHEM 211/212, CS 112, MATH 115/116 and physics through PHYS 106 or PHYS 108.